chingf/chingf.github.io/index.md

 <div style="text-align: center; margin-top: 20px;">
     <font size="5"> Hi, I'm Ching!</font>
     <p>I am a postdoc at Harvard University in <a href="https://www.rajanlab.com/">Kanaka Rajan's lab</a>.
 I am interested in theoretical neuroscience and NeuroAI research.
 I completed my PhD at Columbia University's Center for Theoretical Neuroscience, co-advised by Larry Abbott and Dmitriy Aronov.</p>
     <p>I am interested in understanding representation learning in artificial systems tested on real-world tasks and using these findings to gain insight into brain function.
-I also want to explore how principles from neural systems can guide the design of AI models and algorithms.</p>
+I also want to understand how episodic memory supports fast, efficient learning, with particular interest in key-value memory systems.</p>
     <p>In the Abbott and Aronov labs, I worked on mechanistic models of memory formation and retrieval, taking inspiration from advances in machine learning.
 I previously did my undergrad at UC Berkeley, where I studied computer science and molecular & cell biology.
 There, I worked in the lab of Jose Carmena to understand how neural circuits drive neuroprosthetic learning.
 I also worked in the labs of Daniel Feldman and Anne Collins.</p>
 </div>